DHTMLX/docs-diagram/docs/api/data_collection/getid_method.md

 ### Returns

-The id of the item
+The method returns the id of the item

 ### Example